• Skip to primary navigation

 You can also use a small cookie scoop (about 1½ inches in diameter) to shape the cookies.
 Scoop the dough, scrape against the side of the bowl to get a flat surface and release the ball of dough on the parchment-lined baking sheet.
 That’s it.

-This recipe provides you with well over ten dozen cookies about 1 inch in diameter.
+This recipe provides well over ten dozen cookies about 1 inch in diameter.

 Variations

-• Once they are baked and at room temperature, you may want to give them a chocolate drizzle or perhaps dip teh bottoms of the cookies in melted chocolate.
+- Once they bake and reach room temperature, you may want to give them a chocolate drizzle or dip the bottoms of the cookies in melted chocolate.

 FAQ